DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 SPOOFING ATTACKS

-- To SPOOF an ADDRESS is to use a FAKE SOURCE ADDRESS (IP or MAC)
+- To SPOOF an address is to use a fake source address (IP or MAC)
-- Numerous attacks involve spoofing; it’s not a SINGLE kind of attack
+- Numerous attacks involve spoofing; it’s not a single kind of attack
 - An example is a DHCP EXHAUSTION attack
-- An ATTACKER uses spoofed MAC ADDRESSES to flood DHCP Discover messages
+- An attacker uses spoofed MAC addresses to flood DHCP Discover messages
-- The TARGET server’s DHCP POOL becomes full, resulting in a Denial-of-Service to other DEVICES
+- The target server’s DHCP POOL becomes full, resulting in a Denial-of-Service to other devices

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c539c50b-1be0-42f9-8ce3-fbeb47ea2034)